 - Have a Valid Trail Pass

 Snow bikers are required to have a valid trail pass.
 Purchase your pass online or in person at the Kincentre.
 Bike trail passes are the same rate as a ski trail pass.
-For prices check out our Passes and Packages page.
+For prices check out our Passes page.

 - Use a Snow Bike - No Regular Mountain Bikes Allowed